 Our AI Resume Builder acts as your automated proofreader and format guardian.
-It actively prevents these common resume mistakes by checking grammar, optimizing structure, and ensuring ATS compatibility turning error prone documents into interview winning applications.
+It actively prevents these common resume mistakes by checking grammar, optimizing structure, and ensuring ATS compatibility turning error-prone documents into interview-winning applications.

 The Cost of Common Resume Mistakes

-Why You Can't Spot Your Own Mistakes:
+Why You Cannot Spot Your Own Mistakes:

 - Formatting Ignorance: What looks good in Word might be a garbled mess to an ATS parser.

-- Industry Assumptions: What worked in your last job search 5 years ago may be a fatal mistake today.
+- Industry Assumptions: What worked in your last job search years ago may be a fatal mistake today.

 1. Typos and Grammatical Errors (The Carelessness Killer)